FAQs

 I teach a conventional wetlab and am curious about how VUMIE can add to what my students do.

-There are many ways VUMIE can be used to supplement wetlabs and hybrid labs:
+There are many ways VUMIE Online can be used to supplement wetlabs and hybrid labs:

-• Some schools use it to provide a means for doing makeup work or online “practicals” for students missing their conventional lab periods.
+• Some schools use it to provide a means for doing makeup work or online “practicals” for students forced to miss their conventional lab periods.

-• Others use the software and MDM 3/e activities as a “pre-lab” to help expose students to techniques and biochemical tests they will be doing hands-on in an upcoming lab.
+• Others use VUMIE Online as a “pre-lab” to help expose students to techniques and biochemical tests they will be doing hands-on in an upcoming “in-person” lab.

-• And some schools use this as a homework resource to reinforce lab lessons.
+• And some schools use this as a homework resource or as enrichment to reinforce and extend activities conducted in “in-person” labs.

-Why is the Micro Digital Media 2nd edition (MDM 2/e) not found on this page?
+Why is the Micro Digital Media 3rd edition (MDM 3/e) not found on this page?

 My instructor is not using the Admin Console – does that mean I can’t use VUMIE?

-No, VUMIE works independently of the Admin Console.
+No, VUMIE Online works independently of the Admin Console.
 There are no features of the student software limited by an instructor not using Admin Console.
+The major inconvenience will be your having to supply the instructor with lab reports and any other documentation of your work, rather than the instructor automatically having access to that info via the Admin Console.

 It doesn’t seem like the tests and reagents are the same for all bacteria – what gives?

-When you create an unknown, the software automatically loads in all tests and media appropriate to bacteria of that Gram reaction.
+When you create an unknown, the software automatically loads in all tests and media appropriate to bacteria of that Gram reaction for the microbe assigned.
 So, the software will have different available tests, media, and reagents for Gram positive cocci than it does for Gram negative bacilli.
-This is not unlike the difference in the tests one would use in a wetlab for identifying bacteria from these two groups.
+This is not unlike the difference in the tests one would use in a wet lab for identifying bacteria from these two groups.

-I created an unknown microbe for an MDM 3/e lab activity, and the Case Study that is provided doesn’t match the activity.
+I created an unknown microbe for an activity, and the Case Study that is provided doesn’t match up with the activity.
 What gives?

 This is one of the more common quirks of the software reported by instructors and students.
 I explain the reason this way…

-Here are ways a match between MDM Activity, microbe, and Case Study can be obtained:
+Here are ways a match between the activity, microbe, and Case Study can be obtained:

 • A student can repeat creation of that unknown until an appropriate Case Study is supplied.